 Of the three, it’s the Mt.
 Everest Challenge that all Zwifters aspire to complete.
 While finishing the Everest challenge is an achievement in its own right, it’s what comes next that many consider an even greater feat — climbing to 50000m to qualify for the envy-inducing, Concept Z1 ‘Tron’ bike, the holy grail of bikes on Zwift.

-What equipment do I need to use Zwift?
+Zwift: What equipment do I need?

 First things first, you will need a bicycle and a turbo trainer.
 As previously mentioned, a dedicated smart trainer will provide a far more immersive experience than merely adapting your classic turbo trainer.
 There are a ton of different smart trainers available, from cheaper wheel-on models to pricier direct-drive units.
 For those who want to get the most out of Zwift, a direct-drive smart trainer such as an Elite Direto, CycleOps Hammer, Wahoo Kickr or Tacx Neo is highly recommended.

-The best Zwift setup
+Zwift: The best set-ups